MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/using-in-azure-functions.md

+# Using MSAL.NET with Azure Functions

-When using MSAL.NET in Azure functions, it can happen that libraries are not copied to the directory.
+When using MSAL.NET in Azure Functions, it can happen that libraries are not copied to the directory.

 You can add `<_FunctionsSkipCleanOutput>true</_FunctionsSkipCleanOutput>` to your .csproj file to prevent that.